MLHale/CYBR8950/README.md

 * [Capstone Milestone 2 rubric]() - TBA
 * [Capstone Final Milestone rubric]() - TBA

+### Project Selection
+Fill out the following form [https://goo.gl/forms/12rmlMTkVjG9nIqn2](https://goo.gl/forms/12rmlMTkVjG9nIqn2) to rank your project selection preferences.
+The top projects will be selected for the class and you will be given your preferred choice if possible.

-2017 Projects and Final Presentations
+### 2017 Projects and Final Presentations
 * Your work goes here

 ## Labs